 Because an employee who makes serious and credible threats to kill coworkers is not a qualified individual, an employer is not required to invoke the direct threat defense.
 See Instruction 12.5 (ADA—Qualified Individual); Mayo v.
 PCC Structurals, Inc., 795 F.3d 941, 945 (9th Cir.
 2015).
 Similarly, an employer who terminates an employee based on past threats of violence against coworkers may show a legitimate nondiscriminatory reason for the termination without invoking the direct threat defense.
 Curley v.
 City of North Las Vegas, 772 F.3d 629, 632-33 (9th Cir.
 2014).

 This defense applies when the direct threat is to the disabled individual.
 See Chevron U.S.A., Inc. v.
-Echazabal, 536 U.S. 73, 76-77 (2002) (recognizing the availability of a “direct threat” defense when toxins at oil refinery would exacerbate the plaintiff’s liver condition).
+Echazabal, 536 U.S. 73, 76-77 (2002) (recognizing the availability of a “direct threat” defense when toxins at an oil refinery would exacerbate the plaintiff’s liver condition).

 Revised March 2024